Yxwww/yuxi-site/posts/eject_from_redux.md

 - reducer switch statement process all actions
 - memoization to prevent the app from rerendering (selectors, v-dom, hooks)
 - Unrelated functions gets run (or rendered), developers hope they cache or memoize state object correctly to avoid a rerender.
-  - For apps with large data, that can easily crash the browser
+  - Dealing with apps with large data, caching data without care can easily lead to crashing the browser

 ### Issue with pure functions

-[Pure functions](/post/redux#pure-functions-with-kickass-compositions) does not make it easy to write performant code, other than memoization becomes easier
+[Pure functions](/post/redux#pure-functions-with-kickass-compositions) does not make it easy to build performant app.

 - Mutation will always be faster than recreating large data for the sake of purity
 - In-place operations always is more memory effecient; however, it goes against the whole point of writing pure functions.